aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-beers-rtk/README.md

 In this section, we'll use a value in the Redux store to determine whether we render our `<BeerList />` component or our `<Cart />` component.
 Changing the page we're viewing by updating this value in the store (i.e. changing the string `'home'`to be `'cart'`).
 We are doing this instead of using something like React Router to manage our pages to practice using Redux.

-- [ ] Create an 'activePage' slice in `client/slices/activePage.ts` with a navigate action inside it.
+- [ ] Create an 'activePage' slice in `client/slices/activePage.ts` with an empty navigate action inside it.
+(Later you will `dispatch` your action from a click event in your components)

 <details style="padding-left: 2em">
   <summary>Tips</summary>